Cannabinol: Chemical structure

+History

+CBN was the first cannabinoid to be isolated from cannabis extract in the late 1800s.
+Specifically, it was discovered by Barlow Wood, Newton Spivey, and Easterfield in 1896.
+In the early 1930s, CBN's structure was identified by Cahn, marking the first development of a cannabis extract.
+Its structure and chemical synthesis were achieved by 1940, followed by some of the first preclinical research studies to determine the effects of individual cannabis-derived compounds in vivo.

+Society and culture

 Legal status

 CBN is not listed in the schedules set out by the United Nations' Single Convention on Narcotic Drugs from 1961 nor their Convention on Psychotropic Substances from 1971, so the signatory countries to these international drug control treaties are not required by these treaties to control CBN.

 United States

-According to the 2018 Farm Bill, extracts from the Cannabis sativa L. plant, including CBN, are legal under US federal law as long as they have a delta-9 Tetrahydrocannabinol (THC) concentration of 0.3 percent or less. and sales or possession of CBN could potentially be prosecuted under the Federal Analogue Act.
+According to the 2018 Farm Bill, extracts from the Cannabis sativa L. plant, including CBN, are legal under US federal law as long as they have a delta-9 Tetrahydrocannabinol (THC) concentration of 0.3% or less.